zoncoen/scenarigo/README.md

 ## Overview

 Scenarigo is a scenario-based API testing tool for HTTP/gRPC server.
-It is written in Go, enable to customize by [the plugin package of Go](https://golang.org/pkg/plugin/).
+It is written in Go and provides [a plugin feature](#plugin) that enables you to extend by writing Go code.
 You can write test scenarios as YAML files and executes them.

 ```yaml github.yaml